SolderedElectronics/Inkplate-documentation/source/slave-mode.rst

 print: #C("STRING")*
 --------------------
     | STRING - Text/Strig coded in HEX Char (example: HELLO WORLD would be coded like 48454c4c4f20574f524c44, where 48 means 0x48 which is H in ASCII table)
-    | example for HELLO WORLD:
+    | example: for HELLO WORLD:

     .. code-block::